Rates in British Columbia

 Learn About Rates & Mortgages in BC

-Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive on a daily basis across BC, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.
+Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive daily across BC, designed to help you make informed mortgage decisions whenever you need a new mortgage or to renew/refinance an existing one.

 What are today’s mortgage rates in BC?

-By consulting BC mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money throughout your time as a homeowner.
+By consulting BC mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money as a homeowner.

 When comparing mortgage rates in BC, it’s important to look at similarities and differences between the comparable types and terms.
 Comparisons must be made with complementary solutions, meaning a fixed rate with another fixed rate and vice versa.
-The mortgage term must be aligned as well – compare a 5-year term with a 5-year term, and so on.
+The mortgage term must also be aligned – compare a 5-year term with a 5-year one, and so on.

 Should I get an open or closed mortgage in BC?

-Whether you should select an open or closed mortgage in BC depends on your specific life and financial circumstances.
+Choosing an open or closed mortgage in BC depends on your life and financial circumstances.

 Should I use a mortgage broker or lender in BC?

-In BC, a mortgage broker – or submortgage broker, depending on specific licensing – is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In BC, a mortgage broker – or submortgage broker, depending on specific licensing – is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 nesto advisors offer the lowest rate upfront every time.
 Yes, we make less than the average broker or mortgage specialist, but we get the peace of mind of knowing that we helped you save thousands of dollars on your mortgage.